 What is an EMDR Intensive?

 EMDR Intensives are a more flexible treatment model that can more succinctly allow you to progress through disturbing symptoms from adverse life experiences or traumas.
-My goal as an Intensive EMDR Therapist is to help you get relief faster and more efficiently, so that you can get back to your values-driven life worth living.
+My goal in EMDR Intensives is to help you get relief faster and more efficiently, so that you can get back to your values-driven life worth living.

 EMDR Intensives are NOT intended to be a long-term solution to therapy.
 They are intended to get you in, bring you relief in DAYS, and get you moving forward in your values-driven life worth living.